 ABOUT THE BAND

-Maryland-based country singer Karen Collins formed the Backroads Band in 2004.
+Based in Takoma Park, MD country singer Karen Collins formed the Backroads Band in 2004.
 She had just released her solo project Backroads and Bayous and begun writing her own songs, and started the band so she could perform the kind of country music she’d heard while growing up in the mountains of southwestern Virginia.
 She drafted Ira Gitlin to play lead guitar, and with a succession of bass players and drummers the band has been going strong ever since, performing throughout the mid-Atlantic states and in Austin, Texas.

 Karen Collins - Vocals, Rhythm Guitar

 Karen, a coal miner's daughter, grew up listening to country music in SW Virginia.
 After moving to the Washington, DC, area she founded the award-winning Cajun band Squeeze Bayou, the Blue Moon Cowgirls (an acoustic country quartet), and the honky tonk Backroads Band.
 Karen’s early influences are evident in her original songs, which echo Loretta Lynn’s no-nonsense sass, Hank Williams’ down-to-earth lyricism, Ernest Tubb’s wry humor, and more.
 As a singer and bandleader, Karen has received many “Wammie” awards from the Washington Area Music Association, and her originals have earned her awards from a half-dozen songwriting competitions.